 Low German (or Low Saxon) is sometimes considered a dialect of the German language or regarded being a language of its own.
 My opinion is that Low German is a language in its own right.
 It not only has a greatly different pronounciation but also

 - is pronounced and used differently in the various regions (i.e. has its own dialects)

 - and has developed individually and separately from German, starting with Middle Low German

 On these pages, I want to contribute to the maintenance of the language, that it will be still spoken in the future and can develop further.
 Why?
 I love this language.
 It is the language of my grandparents and many people in the generation of my parents.
 I grew up surrounded by this language.

-My projects on Low German can be found here, they are all written in German:
+My projects on Low German can be found here, they are all written in German or Low German:

 - Satzfügung, Stil und Ausdrucksweise des Plattdeutschen

 - Schleswig-Holsteinisches Wörterbuch (by Otto Mensing)